 If you are unhappy about the response you receive from IWM, you can contact the Information Commissioner’s office by writing to the Information Commissioner at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, or via their website at https://ico.org.uk/

-4. The information we collect and how it is used
+4. The personal data we collect and how it is used

-We only require you to supply the personal information we need.
-So for example, if you buy something from us, we will only require you to supply the personal information we need to complete the transaction, such as your name, contact details and delivery address.
+We only require you to supply the personal data we need.
+So for example, if you buy something from us, we will only require you to supply the personal data we need to complete the transaction, such as your name, contact details and delivery address.
 Anything else will be optional and clearly marked as such.

-- You have given your consent to your data being used.
-You can withdraw your consent to the use of your data at any time.
+- You have given your consent to your personal data being used.
+You can withdraw your consent to the use of your personal data at any time.

-- There is a legal requirement to keep or share your data.
+- There is a legal requirement to keep or share your personal data.

 The systems we use

-We store your information in a number of systems, held on the IWM network and in the cloud.
-Much of the information you provide us with – for sales, bookings and enquiries, is stored in our Customer Relationship Management system.
+We store your personal data in a number of systems, held on the IWM network and in the cloud.
+Much of the personal data you provide us with – for sales, bookings and enquiries, is stored in our Customer Relationship Management system.

-We also keep personal information relating to our collections, and items loaned to us for exhibition, in our collections management system on the IWM network, in other electronic storage and in physical storage.
+We also keep personal data relating to our collections, and items loaned to us for exhibition, in our collections management system on the IWM network, in other electronic storage and in physical storage.

-Most of the personal information IWM holds is stored in the European Economic Area (that is the European Union plus Norway, Iceland and Liechtenstein), on its own network or by external companies.
-Some is stored by companies outside the EEA, either in countries approved by the EU as having an adequate level of protection for personal information (such as Canada) or under approved data storage frameworks such as the EU/US Privacy Shield.
+Most of the personal data IWM holds is stored in the UK, European Economic Area (that is the European Union plus Norway, Iceland and Liechtenstein), on its own network or by external companies.
+Some is stored by companies outside the UK and EEA, either in countries approved by the UK as having an adequate level of protection for personal data (such as Canada) or under approved personal data storage frameworks such as the EU/US Privacy Shield or authorized contractual clauses.

-If your personal information is stored on IWM’s behalf by an external company, it will always be protected by a contract that sets out how the personal information is to be managed – and that contract will guarantee that the personal information will always have the same protection as under UK law.
+If your personal data is stored on IWM’s behalf by an external company, it will always be protected by a contract that sets out how the personal data is to be managed – and that contract will comply with Data Protection legislation to protect your personal data.

-6. How we use your data for direct marketing
+6. How we use your personal data for direct marketing

 - If you are an individual, we collect if from forms where you have actively given your consent to be contacted with marketing information.
 This usually means ticking a box to show you agree.

-- If you work for a company (ie have a business email address), we may collect the information when you purchase goods or services from us.
-We do this because we believe it meets our legitimate interests - that is, it helps us to promote our exhibitions, events, products and services (such as licensing) while not using your information in an unexpected or intrusive way.
+- If you work for a company (ie have a business email address), we may collect the personal data when you purchase goods or services from us.
+We do this because we believe it meets our legitimate interests - that is, it helps us to promote our exhibitions, events, products and services (such as licensing) while not using your personal data in an unexpected or intrusive way.

-You can always stop your information being used for direct marketing by clicking on the ‘unsubscribe’ link in any marketing email you receive.
+You can always stop your personal data being used for direct marketing by clicking on the ‘unsubscribe’ link in any marketing email you receive.
 You can also contact us direct, using the details in Section 2.

-How we use your information for direct marketing
+How we use your personal data for direct marketing

-We use your information to contact you, to promote IWM goods and services, or as part of our fundraising activities (further information on fundraising can be found in Section 8).
+We use your personal data to contact you, to promote IWM goods and services, or as part of our fundraising activities (further information on fundraising can be found in Section 8).

-How long we keep your information for direct marketing/Objecting to direct marketing
+How long we keep your personal data for direct marketing/Objecting to direct marketing

-Your personal information is kept for as long as you want to receive marketing from us.
+Your personal data (ie your contact details) is kept for as long as you want to receive marketing from us.
 If you do not wish to receive any further marketing information from us you can:

 - Click on the unsubscribe link if it is an email message (all our marketing emails contain an unsubscribe option).